ADORSYS-GIS/gis-random-groups/README.md

 # PROJECT NAME
 Random Group Generator

-    The Random group generator is an application developed in Rust that allows you to efficiently generate random groups for various purposes.
+    The Random group generator is a CLI application developed in Rust that allows you to efficiently generate random groups for various purposes.
 Whether you are a teacher organizing students, a project manager assigning team members, this application simplifies the process.

-    With the Random group generator you can add students or individuals to the application and then generate randomized groups based on your desired group size.
+    This CLI tool generates groups using a csv file which have to be added while running the application and equally specifying the number of groups.

 # CONTENT

     - Description
-    - Features
+    - Feature (s)
     - Installation
     - Usage
     - Contributing
     - License

-# FEATURES
+# FEATURE (S)

-    - Add, Update and Remove students from the application.

-    - Generate random groups of students.

     - Assign students to specific groups.

 # INSTALLATION